LordAlucard90/connascence-presentation/pages/02_cohesion.md

   <span v-mark.mark.blue=2>Each member</span>
   of a cohesive class
   <span v-mark.mark.blue=2>relates only</span>
-  with elements that has a
+  with elements that have a
   <span v-mark.mark.blue=2>connection</span>
   with the
   <span v-mark.mark.blue=2>semantic of the class</span>